frontalnh/golang/README.md

 You can build go project with `go build` command.

 Also, you can specify runtime os with `GOOS` Environment variable like

 `GOOS=windows go build -o main.exe main.go`
+`GOOS=linux go build -o main.exe main.go`

 ## Execute